centrifugal/centrifugo/docs/content/install.md

 ## Install from binary release

 Binary releases available on Github.
 [Download latest release](https://github.com/centrifugal/centrifugo/releases) for your operating system, unpack it and you are done.
-Centrifugo is pre-builded for:
+Centrifugo is pre-built for:

 * Linux 64-bit (linux_amd64)
 * Linux 32-bit (linux_386)